sara-19992/Mastering-JavaScript-in-20-Days/Day17.md

    console.log("Current array is: ", array)
 }
 //log Current array is: [ 0 ], Current array is: [ 1 ], Current array is: [ 2 ], Current array is: [ 3 ], Current array is: [ 4 ]
-//in each iteration a new array is created in the loop and the iteration index is pushed and then move to the next iteration and create a new array //again and so on
+//in each iteration a new array is created in the loop and the iteration index is pushed and then move to the next iteration and
+//create a new array again and so on

 let array = [];
 for (let i = 0; i < 5; i++) {